-- 1. Students must wear a required uniform which should be laundered weekly, and failure to comply may result in disciplinary action. - 2.
+- 1. Students must wear a required uniform which should be laundered weekly, and failure to comply will result in a grade deduction. - 2.
 A parent may excuse students from PE for up to three days with a written note. - 3.
 Students must use a school issued lock and all valuables should be secured in their locker. - 4.
 All injuries must be reported to the teacher immediately. - 5.
 Adequate care should be taken by students who wear glasses to avoid damage. - 6.
 Chewing gum is NOT allowed in PE.